speckworks/calibeachfinder/README.md

 _John Speck_

--The backend can be seen here-: https://github.com/speckworks/californiabeachfinder and is deployed here: https://mighty-ocean-78254.herokuapp.com/beaches
+The backend can be seen here:
+https://github.com/speckworks/californiabeachfinder
+and is deployed here:
+https://mighty-ocean-78254.herokuapp.com/beaches